WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 This handler:

 -   Grabs the serialized block data from local storage.
 -   Converts the serialized blocks back to JavaScript objects using the `parse()` utility.
 -   Calls the state setter `updateBlocks` causing the `blocks` value to be updated in state to reflect the blocks retrieved from LocalStorage.

-As a result of these operations the controlled `<BlockEditorProvider>` component is updated with the blocks restored from LocalStorage causing the editor to show these blocks.
+As a result of these operations, the controlled `<BlockEditorProvider>` component is updated with the blocks restored from LocalStorage, causing the editor to show these blocks.

-Finally, for good measure you'll want to generate a notice - which will display in the `<Notice>` component as a "snackbar" notice - to indicate that the blocks have been restored.
+Finally, you will want to generate a notice - which will display in the `<Notice>` component as a "snackbar" notice - to indicate that the blocks have been restored.

 ## Wrapping up

-If you've made it this far then congratulations!
+Congratulations for completing this guide.
 You should now have a better understanding of how the block editor works under the hood.
-In addition, you've reviewed an working example of the code required to implement your own custom functioning block editor.

-The full code for the custom functioning block editor you have just built is [available on GitHub](https://github.com/getdave/standalone-block-editor).
+The full code for the custom block editor you have just built is [available on GitHub](https://github.com/getdave/standalone-block-editor).
 Download and try it out for yourself.
 Experiment, then and take things even further.